 - a.
-Official bylaws will be voted on by two-thirds of the elected Officers. - b.
+Official bylaws will be voted on by two-thirds of the HSA SAC leadership team. - b.
 Proposed changes to these bylaws must be posted on the HSA website at least 30 days prior to a vote on the change.
 These proposed changes must be read into the minutes of a meeting, with a vote taking place the following meeting. - c.
-A two-thirds vote by the Student Advisory Council and approval of the faculty advisor shall accept or rescind any amendments to these bylaws. - d.
-The Secretary of the HSASAC will notify all officers, faculty and students of any amendments to these bylaws, which have been adopted.
+A two-thirds vote by the HSA SAC leadership team and approval of the faculty advisor shall accept or rescind any amendments to these bylaws. - d.
+The HSASAC President will notify HSA faculty and students of any amendments to these bylaws, which have been adopted.